jbohnslav/jbohnslav.github.io/content/posts/vibe-check-gpt-oss.md

 ## Running GPT-OSS on Modal

 Although OpenAI did a great job ensuring that these models fit onto a single H100, you still need at least one.
 Modal gives away $30 per month of free GPUs and spins up and down quickly.
-This seemed ideal for my "try out GPT-OSS-120B for a few minutes" application.
+This seemed ideal for my "try out GPT-OSS-120B for a few minutes" application. *Edit*: Since I wrote this post, [Modal wrote their own inference script for gpt-oss](https://modal.com/docs/examples/gpt-oss).

 The first key bit [of setting up the vLLM server](https://github.com/jbohnslav/modal_chat/blob/main/vllm_server.py) is defining the image with Modal's Dockerfile-like syntax: